Home > News > Autumn Half Term Breaks: and Winter and Spring!

-We have some great ideas and some great deals for half term breaks to London, so think ahead to summer and plan your Whitsun half term break – or even look into Autumn for October half term now – for the perfect short break or theatre break for your family or maybe just for the two of you.
+We have some great ideas and some great deals for autumn half term breaks to London, so think ahead to next term and plan your October half term break for the perfect short break or theatre break for your family or maybe just for the two of you.

 Tim Minchin’s musical adaptation of Roald Dahl’s book Matilda is also a spectacular success.
 Having opened to rave reviews in 2012 it has become a “must see” show for adults and children alike.
 Watch out the kids are REVOLTING!